rjury-sumo/sumologic-steampipe/README.md

 ```

 ## Setup required connections
-For a simple demo the container you just need valid creditials in your execution environment for example if the aws cli is configured with default creditials.
+For a simple demo the container you just need valid creditials in your execution environment for example if the AWS CLI is configured with default creditials.

 For multi account/region or other custom connections you might need a more complex setup using connection files such as $HOME/sp/config/aws.spc
 For multiple aws accounts and regions polling this article will be very useful.
 https://aws.amazon.com/blogs/opensource/querying-aws-at-scale-across-apis-regions-and-accounts/

-# Setup A Sumologic collector and source(s)
+# Setup a Sumologic collector and source(s)
+We need to create some collection on the sumo side for us to POST events to.
 Create a new hosted collector called 'steampipe'

-## create a hosted source for steampipe query json output
+## Create a hosted source for steampipe query json output
 We will post json data from steampipe queries to this https endpoint.

 Add a HTTPS logs source also called 'steampipe' to your collector